Alabama Midwives Alliance

 Legislators gather in the House and Senate chambers during floor sessions to debate and vote on bills.
 Every bill that passes the Legislature comes before each chamber at least three times.
 But first, they hold committee meetings where they can listen to the concerns and recommendations of the public, lobbyists, and other legislators.

 Each legislator usually serves on at least one committee.
 Committees that meet during legislative sessions are called standing committees.
 Sometimes joint committees or joint subcommittees are formed with members from both chambers.
 If the House and Senate cannot agree on amendments to a bill, they may appoint a special conference committee to try to find a compromise that both chambers can accept.
+Hopefully this will simplify the legislative process for everyone.
+Every point where a bill can be lost is underlined.
+Some of the steps may be skipped along the way, but for the most part, this is the path a bill must take to become law in the state of Alabama.
+Originating House

 Committee